Contacts and Referrals

 - They have a practitioner who is designated to take lead responsibility for safeguarding children/young person within each early years setting and who must liaise with local statutory Children's Services as appropriate.
 This lead must also complete child protection training.

-Where professionals are concerned that a child or young person may be at imminent risk of significant harm, please call 999 or call 0300 123 4043 to make a Child Protection Contact Referral.
+Where professionals are concerned that a child or young person may be at imminent risk of significant harm, please call 999.

-The Child Protection Referral form can be filled in online and is available with guidance on Hertfordshire County Council Website at: Report Concerns About a Child or Request Support.
+The Child Protection Referral can be filled in online via the online portal.
+Report Concerns About a Child or Request Support.

 WHEN IN DOUBT, CONCERNS MUST BE SHARED APPROPRIATELY.

-When members of the public are concerned about the welfare of a child/young person or an unborn baby, they will contact the Customer Services Centre, who will pass the information to the appropriate Children’s Services Team.
+When members of the public are concerned about the welfare of a child/young person or an unborn baby, they will contact the Customer Services Centre (0300 123 4043), who will pass the information to the appropriate Children's Services Team.

 The Police and the NSPCC help lines offer an alternative means of reporting concerns and they will then inform Children's Services of any child protection concerns accordingly.

-If a member of the public has immediate concerns for the safety and wellbeing of a child/young person, they should call the Police.
+If a member of the public has immediate concerns for the safety and wellbeing of a child/young person, they should call the Police by calling 999.

-Professionals wishing to make a referral should use the online referral form - Report concerns about a child or request support, Hertfordshire County Council.
+Professionals wishing to make a referral should use the online referral form via the online portal - Report concerns about a child or request support, Hertfordshire County Council.
 Professionals must create an account if they do not already have one.

 Any professional from another agency receiving a child protection (request) from a member of the public will:

-- Advise her/him to refer directly to Children's Services via the CSC;
+- Advise them to refer directly to Children's Services via the Customer Service Centre on 0300 123 4043;

-- Inform Children's Services of the details of the concern via CSC/online referral form;
+- Inform Children's Services of the details of the concern via online referral form;

-- Note details of the concern and the communication with CSC.
+- Note details of the concern and the communication.

 Professionals will, in general, seek to discuss any concerns with the family and where possible seek their agreement to make contact with Children's Services.